wwarthen/RomWBW/Source/ReadMe.txt

 Upon completion of a successful build, you should find the resulting firmware in the Binary directory.
-These output files will have names that match the config filename, but will different extensions.
+These output files will have names that match the config filename, but with different extensions.

 Three output files will be created for a single BuildROM run: